Hm, is Cesky Krumlov Worth Visiting?

-So book your stay and enjoy my beginners guide to Cesky Krumlov!
+So book your stay and enjoy my Cesky Krumlov Guide!

 Okay, so you’ve arrived in Cesky Krumlov, you lucky person you.
 What do you do next?

-The castle in Cesky Krumlov is the main tourist attraction and a good place for you to begin exploring.
+The Cesky Krumlov Castle is the main tourist attraction and a good place for you to begin exploring.
 I didn’t go into the castle itself, but my camera snapped some spectacular views after climbing to the site’s peak.